willchenyh/willchenyh.github.io/house_price_prediction/hp_baseline.md

 ### Step 4: Explore Linear Models

 In order to improve the prediction score, we can try different models.
-For this step, we are going to explore linear regression models.
+Linear regression models are a good place to start.

 **Linear models** are intuitive - they form linear relations between independent features and the target variable.
+For this problem, intuitively, we would hypothesize that house prices should follow a linear relation with features.
+For example, a house with two bedroom and a pool should be more expensive than a house with one bedroom and no pool.

-Its formula and an example plot are shown below.
+The formula of the most basic linear regression and an example plot are shown below.
 The models will compute the best values of w's (the **coefficients of features**).
 The models are usually evaluated with MSE, as linear regression essentially can be solved as a least squares problem.

 ![linear regression formula](http://scikit-learn.org/stable/_images/math/334dd847bce79ed52a760f02b3efd8faefdb6e8b.png)